 - Lost Ball: You have 3 minutes to search for your ball once you begin looking.
 If it's not found in that time, it is officially lost.

 - Out of Bounds (OB): This area is defined by white stakes, lines, walls, or fences.
-If any part of your ball is touching the line or stakes defining is OB line, then your ball is in bounds.
-But if the ball is fully beyond the marker, the ball must be treated as OB and you’re penalized a stroke for it.
+If any part of your ball is touching the line or stakes defining the OB line, then your ball is in bounds.
+But if the ball is fully beyond the marker, it is considered OB, and you’re penalized a stroke.

 Pro Tip for Pace of Play: If you think your tee shot might be lost or out of bounds, you should always announce you are hitting a "provisional ball" before going forward to look.
 You play this second ball from the same spot, and if you find your first ball is in play, you simply pick up the provisional.
 If the first ball is indeed lost or OB, the provisional ball is now in play, and you’ve already added your penalty stroke and are ready to continue without a long trip back to the tee.